 Activities include woodwork, leatherwork, pyography, discussion groups, computer classes and photography classes.
 Activities are open to members of Greenbank RSL Services Club, Sub-Branch and the local community and provided free of charge.

-If you are interested in joining the shed, come down and have a look or contact the shed on 3806-6086 or email@example.com.
+If you are interested in joining the Men's Shed, come down and have a look or contact them:

 The national voice for older Australians